claude-market/marketplace/plugin-builder/README.md

 - "Change the default model from haiku to sonnet"
 - "Add better error handling"
 - "Include usage examples in the documentation"
+- "Make it work with TypeScript files too"

 **Example usage:**